-Ph.D. holders with five years or less post-doctoral research experience or under the age of 40 (born no earlier than January 1, 1979) are eligible to apply.
-Full-time university faculty members are not eligible to apply as the fellowship is intended to serve as a stepping stone for young, promising scientists who could grow into professors or independent principal investigators at major universities and research institutes.
-Also, the current IBS employees are not eligible to apply.
+Ph.D. holders with 7 years or less postdoctoral research experience (degrees obtained no earlier than 1 January 2014) or under the age of 40 (born no earlier than 1 January 1980) are eligible to apply.
+Full-time university faculty members are not eligible to apply as the YSF program is intended to serve as a stepping stone for young, promising scientists who could grow into professors or independent principal investigators (PIs) at major universities and research institutes.
+This year, current IBS researchers are allowed to apply.

-You can still submit a letter of intent if you will be conferred with a Ph.D. degree by August 31, 2019.
-In this case, you should clearly state in the letter of intent the expected degree conferral date.
+No. You can still submit a letter of intent if you will be conferred with a Ph.D. degree by 31 August 2020.
+In this case, you should clearly state the expected degree conferral date in the letter of intent.

-No. Researchers from any field can apply if relevant to the fields of Research Centers applying for.
+No. Researchers from any field relevant to the recruiting Centers can apply.

 Yes.
 In particular, when making a full proposal, those who passed the 1st phase (letter of intent evaluation) need to contact the director of the Center of their choice and have discussions on organization and operation of a research group, use of research facilities/equipment, and the like.
 Those who have applied for more than one Center in the letter of intent need to choose one when writing a full proposal.